 Is it enough?
 Well, I donâ€™t think Rugby Challenge 2 is going to convert any of the first gameâ€™s haters.
 Love it or not, the core gameplay is still the same.
 But for those who enjoyed the first season of Rugby Challenge (and who in many cases would have been thrilled just to fork out for revised squads) thereâ€™s a lot to be happy about here.
 Not just in the expanded content, but also in the commitment to improving the overall experience of each match.

-The Good: Additional features to the gameplay
+Pros: Additional features to the gameplay

-The Bad: The commentary feels a bit same old, same old
+Cons: The commentary feels a bit same old, same old